tidepool-org/development/README.md

 This will present itself usually with the web app getting stuck in a loading state in the browser, or possibly resolving with an error message like: `‘No healthy upstream on blip (http://localhost:3000)`

-The solution is to restart the `gateway-proxy` service, which should instantly restore access:
+The solution first solution to try is to restart the `gateway-proxy` service, which should restore access in a few moments:

 ```bash
 tidepool restart gateway-proxy